sapnasharmanaresh/blood-bank/posts/2012-11-01-smurf-and-using-sass-extend.markdown

 * you can infer something about the semantic of a selector just by its name & syntax
 * styles have a much better defined (single) responsibility
 * you make sure that styles only apply where they should
-* you can suddenly safely and nachvollziehbar share and inhert styles to DRY up your CSS and improve maintainability
+* you can suddenly safely and comprehensibly share and inhert styles to DRY up your CSS and improve maintainability

 ## The right usage of Sass' <code>@extend</code> (and placeholder selector)